"Rose, Bud, Thorn" is a reflective exercise that prompts students to identify positive moments and pinpoint areas where they need support.

-During the 2020-21 academic year especially, educators are searching for effective ways to check-in on students' well-being and support students during the transition back to school buildings.
-"Rose, Bud, Thorn" can be a a low-lift way for teachers to support and guide learners through transitions associated with the pandemic.
+During the 2023-24 academic year especially, educators are searching for effective ways to check-in on students' well-being, get to know students, and support students during the transition back to school.
+"Rose, Bud, Thorn" can be a a low-lift way for teachers to support and guide learners through transitions associated with returning to school.

 Below, we've curated best practices and resources from Panorama's Teaching and Learning team on how to implement "Rose, Bud, Thorn" in your school or classroom with step-by-step instructions and downloadable resources.

 How to Implement "Rose, Bud, Thorn"

 "Rose, Bud, Thorn" is a mindful design-thinking activity that prompts participants to describe their emotions and reflect on the positives and challenges of their day, week, or month.

 Participants are asked to share a “rose” (e.g., a positive in their lives), a “bud” (e.g., something they are looking forward to in the near future), and a “thorn” (e.g., something they feel stuck with or need support with).
 After sharing these three examples, educators can encourage students to (with help from their peers or caring adults) consider ways to turn their "thorns" into "buds."